enkidevs/curriculum/Python/Testing/debugging-with-print.md

 6    x += 1
 7  print("Line  7, x=", x)
 8  if x > 19:
 9   print("Line 9, x=", x)
 10  print("Welcome!")

-# Output:
-# Line 4, x=8
+# Line 4, x=6
 ```

-Now we know that `x` was initialised with value `8` from `foo()`.
-The bug here is that the while condition will always be `True`.
-We can see that the while is causing problems as just the first print produces output.
+Now we know that `x` was initialized with value `6` because of `foo()`.
+The bug here is that the while condition will always evaluate `True` and the program is stuck in an infinite loop: we can assume that because the second `print` statement is never called.

 ---
 ## Practice

-What value do you think will be printed at `print("Line 6:", x)`?
+What value will be printed by `print("Line 6:", x)`?
 ```
 def counter(x):
   print("Line 2:", x)
   while x > 0:
     print(x)
-    x += 1
+    x -= 1
   print("Line 6:", x)

 counter(3)
 ```
 ???

-* The program will get stuck in the while loop.
 * 0
 * 3
+* 1
+* 6
+* Nothing, the program is stuck in an infinite loop

 ---
 ## Revision

-Name an ad-hoc method that can be used for debugging?
+Which of the following is an ad-hoc debugging method?

 ???

+* print()
-* using `print()`
+* debugging modules
-* The only way to debbug a python program is importing a debugging specific module
 * Python doesn't support debugging